 Kiki joined the Center in January 2014.
 Previously, she worked with the South Carolina Department of Education, Office of Adult Education.
 Kiki is a veteran of the Air Force, in which she served as a human resources manager.
-Serving as the director of operations, Kiki is responsible for internal operations and management of Center's projects.
+Serving as the organizational and integrations manager, Kiki is responsible for internal operations, workflow management of Center's projects, and liaison with executive directors at each of our six fatherhood organizations.
 She holds a master’s degree in organizational leadership.

 Judy has consulted with the Center staff since January 2011.
 She researches, prepares and submits local, state, and federal government and foundation grants, state and national corporate grants, and United Way grants.
 As grants manager she ensures that program activities are implemented in accordance with successful grant proposals, facilitates grant implementation meetings, and prepares extensive funders' reports.